-Circumference Measurement: Wrap a measuring tape around your head starting from the center of your forehead.
-Measure about and inch above your eyebrows and hold tape comfortably snug.
-Take the length and complete again for good measure.
+Circumference Measurement: Wrap a measuring tape around your head starting from the centre of your forehead.
+Measure about an inch above your eyebrows and hold tape comfortably snug.
+Take the length and complete it again for good measure.
 Use the largest of the two readings.

 |Schuberth Size||Circumference (cm)|